Food Safety- Quality Assurance -

 We conduct thorough daily inspections in order to implement consistent hygiene management.
 This includes temperature checks of ingredients upon receipt and routine microbiological testing by our quality control laboratory.
 Inspection results are then provided to worksites to improve procedures and operations.

-Quality Control Laboratory The quality control laboratory inspects the sampling of ingredients and cooking utensils in a space shut off from the outside.
-All ingredients are crushed and soaked in culture solution and incubated for approximately 48 hours.
-Personnel check for any bacteria growth, and these inspection results are incorporated back into everyday operations.
+The quality control laboratory inspects the sampling of ingredients and cooking utensils in a space shut off from the outside.
+These inspection results are incorporated back into everyday operations.

-Recording All production processes, product temperatures, and inspection history results are recorded and retained, meaning we can refer back to any of our operations at any time.
-In addition to this, we store samples of all products shipped in case any abnormalities are suspected after this point.
+Production processes, product temperatures, and inspection history results are recorded and retained, meaning we can refer back to any of our operations at any time.
+In addition to this, we store samples of products shipped in case any abnormalities are suspected after this point.

 Facilities